 Vrije Universiteit Amsterdam

-Located at the VU Campus Science Park in the heart of the Amsterdam business district, the VU houses 10 faculties, has approximately 23.000 student of which 3.000 international students, 4.500 staff and offers around 70 international programmes.
-Our education and research is clustered around four interdisciplinary research themes: Governance for Society, Human Health and Life Sciences, Connected World and Science for Sustainability.
+Located at the VU Campus in the heart of the Amsterdam business district, the VU houses 10 faculties, has approximately 23.000 students of which 3.000 international students, 4.500 staff and offers around 70 international programmes.
+Our education and research are clustered around four interdisciplinary research themes: Governance for Society, Human Health and Life Sciences, Connected World and Science for Sustainability.

 At VU, Esmee Paques (email@example.com) is the institutional coordinator for Aurora.

 University of Iceland

 The University of Iceland, founded in 1911, is a progressive comprehensive research university, situated in the heart of Reykjavik, the capital of Iceland.
 Great emphasis is placed on strengthening research and educating young people, preparing them for taking an active part in society as well as making their mark on the global community.
 The University of Iceland is ranked no. 201-250 by the Times Higher Education World University Rankings.
 Currently some 13,300 students are enrolled at the University, including over 1,100 international students.
 The University of Iceland comprises five schools and 25 faculties offering over four hundred different programmes of study in all major academic disciplines, The University employs a large number of highly qualified academics who are a part of a strong global network within the scientific community.
 Dynamic and extensive collaboration with research institutions and industry is an important factor in the University’s operations.

 At the University of Iceland, Friðrika Harðardóttir (firstname.lastname@example.org) is the institutional coordinator for Aurora.